octopus-network/bitlayer-omnity-demo/README.md

-# Hardhat Boilerplate

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
-It's also a great fit for learning the basics of smart contract development.
+# Bitlayer Omnity Demo

+This repository contains a demo application that interacts with Omnity on the Bitlayer, functioning as a LuckyPot.

+Users can cross-chain mint 1 UNCOMMON•GOODS into this LuckyPot contract by making a deposit.
+When the contract holds UNCOMMON•GOODS, users can enter their Bitcoin address and click “Draw” to participate in the raffle.
+The draw can result in one of three outcomes:

-This project is intended to be used with the
+	1. 1 UNCOMMON•GOODS is redeemed to the user’s provided Bitcoin address.
-[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.
+	2. 1 UNCOMMON•GOODS is transferred cross-chain to the user’s corresponding account on BEVM.
+	3. 1 UNCOMMON•GOODS is destroyed.

 ## Quick start